 (B) Compensation for loss of hearing in both ears, two-hundred weeks.

 What is an Unscheduled Injury under the Defense Base Act?

 Every injury that is not a scheduled injury - is a unscheduled injury under the Defense Base Act.

 Here are examples of unscheduled injures under the Defense Base Act:

 Our aim provide full transparency of the processes and financial awards that occur throughout your or your loved one's case.
-Please contact us details to discuss your situation with us.
+Please contact us at one of the offices below to discuss your situation with us:

 7428 Trade St.